 *Students should register the internship at the beginning of the experience/term.
 If a summer internship starts in May, do not wait until the June deadline to register.
 If you are considering an internship that starts after a published deadline, please contact Amity Fox

 About the Internship Notation Program (INP)

 The Internship Notation Program is Dickinson's official program for recognizing an internship.
 The program runs in the fall, spring, or summer terms.
-While enrolled in the INP, students attend their internships and complete reflective assignments throughout the experience.
+While enrolled in the INP, students attend their internships and complete a reflective curriculum throughout the experience.
 All program components are submitted online.

 After successfully completing the INP while interning, the internship is included on the student's transcript as course number INTR 7xx with a "PA" grade.